MurilooSZ/Murilo/content/publication/journal-article/index.md

-images obtained from the database demonstrated that the developed prototype has potential for automating the ECC assessment process, which will enable the producer an aid in decision-making regarding the management of his herd and consequently increased productivity and profitability.
+images obtained from the database demonstrated that the developed prototype has potential for automating the ECC assessment process, which will enable the producer an aid in decision-making regarding the management of his herd and consequently increased productivity and profitability.'

 # Summary.
 An optional shortened abstract.